progit/progit/de/01-introduction/01-chapter1.markdown

 <!--This also means that there is very little you can’t do if you’re offline or off VPN.
 If you get on an airplane or a train and want to do a little work, you can commit happily until you get to a network connection to upload.
 If you go home and can’t get your VPN client working properly, you can still work.
 In many other systems, doing so is either impossible or painful.
 In Perforce, for example, you can’t do much when you aren’t connected to the server; and in Subversion and CVS, you can edit files, but you can’t commit changes to your database (because your database is offline).
 This may not seem like a huge deal, but you may be surprised what a big difference it can make.-->

 Dies bedeutet natürlich außerdem, dass es fast nichts gibt, was Du nicht tun kannst, bloß weil Du gerade offline bist oder keinen Zugriff auf ein VPN hast.
 Wenn Du im Flugzeug oder Zug ein wenig arbeiten willst, kannst Du problemlos Deine Arbeit committen und Deine Arbeit erst auf den Server pushen (hochladen), wenn Du wieder mit einem Netzwerk verbunden bist.
 Wenn Du zu Hause bist aber nicht auf das VPN zugreifen kannst, kannst Du dennoch arbeiten.
-Perforce z.B. erlaubt dir dagegen nicht sonderlich viel zu tun, solange Du nicht mit dem Server verbunden bist.
+Perforce z.B. erlaubt Dir dagegen nicht sonderlich viel zu tun, solange Du nicht mit dem Server verbunden bist.
 Und in Subversion und CVS kannst Du Dateien zwar ändern, die Änderungen aber nicht in der Datenbank sichern (weil die Datenbank offline ist).
 Das mag auf den ersten Blick nicht nach einem großen Problem aussehen, aber Du wirst überrascht sein, was für einen großen Unterschied das ausmachen kann.

 <!--### Git Has Integrity ###-->
 ### Git stellt Integrität sicher ###